Your Story Matters

 In story work we’re asking the hard questions, “Where were you, God?
 How could this happen?
 What does it look like to heal?
 To forgive?
 To “move on”?
 Scripture demonstrates how God’s people wrestle similarly.
 It provides a language, words that give voice to experience.
 It confirms God’s presence.
 It promises He will never fail us.

-Are you a care-provider?
-Are you curious about thinking creatively about biblical care and contemporary methods?
-How can you enhance your methodology for providing training and care?
-Theology of Story gives answers.
+Are you a care-provider who is curious about thinking creatively about biblical care and contemporary methods?
+How can you enhance your methodology for providing education and care?
+Your Story Matters gives answers.

 Our experienced instructors, Melissa Affolter and Ann Maree Goudzwaard have developed a comprehensive course that will increase familiarity with concepts and terminology to help you build your biblical model of crisis care for one-another ministry.